-Commission counsel then visits the community to gather will says from the community members who are serving as witnesses for the First Nation and sends a summary of these will says to counsel for Canada.
+Commission counsel then visits the community to gather testimony from the community members who are serving as witnesses for the First Nation, and then summarizes this oral evidence in a report submitted to counsel for Canada.
 Both parties may also file reports from experts, who can then be called to testify and be cross-examined by the inquiry panel, if the panel deems it necessary.

 Next, a community session is held during which the witnesses are examined by Commission counsel.
-Cross-examination of witness community members is not permitted, but lawyers for the First Nation and for Canada may question them through Commission counsel.
+Cross-examination of witness community members is not permitted, but lawyers for the First Nation and for Canada may question them through the intermediary of Commission counsel.
 Many unique challenges are encountered in these sessions - for example, the interpretation of testimony given by elders in their aboriginal mother tongue.

-After both parties have filed their written arguments and presented them orally to the inquiry panel, the panel deliberates and then publishes a report of its conclusions and recommendations regarding the validity of the claim.
+After both parties have filed their written arguments and presented them orally to the inquiry panel, the panel deliberates then publishes a report of its conclusions and recommendations regarding the validity of the claim.
 If the panel finds the claim is valid, it recommends that the Minister of Indian Affairs reconsider the initial decision to reject the claim and negotiate a settlement.
 In some cases, Canada decides to reconsider its initial position during the course of the inquiry or upon publication of the panel's report at the conclusion of the inquiry.

-The legal basis for specific claims
+The legal bases for specific claims